hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 **1. Enter a HOST name**

-The host name is should be the client name followed by "uat" or "oms" depending on what kind of environment you're setting up.
+The host name is should be the client name followed by `uat` or `oms` depending on what kind of environment you're setting up.
 Replace `xxx-oms` with instance name.

-For example, if a company were named Wasatch Ski Company, the instance name could be "wasatchski-oms" and "wasatchski-uat".
+For example, if a company were named Wasatch Ski Company, the instance name could be `wasatchski-oms` and `wasatchski-uat`.

 {% hint style="danger" %}
 The name or abbreviation of the company has to be unique.